JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Where to Sow Radish Seeds

-Smaller radishes do really well grown in a container that's at least 12 inches deep.
+Smaller radishes do really well grown in a container or grow bag that's at least 12 inches deep.
 If you're wanting to grow a larger variety like daikon radishes, then you'll need a raised bed or container that's several inches deeper than the mature length of the radish root.
 Make sure your container has drainage holes so the roots don't sit in water.

 Fill your raised bed or container with loose sandy loam soil (think equal parts organic topsoil, compost, and construction sand).